GermanKingYT/deftcode.ninja/_posts/2014-10-11-how-im-able-to-take-control-of-any-addthis-com-account.markdown

 	</video>
 </div>

-Watch in <a href="https://www.youtube.com/watch?v=RRkDVY97D88" title="How I'm able to take control of any Addthis.com user account!" target="_blank">YouTube</a>
+Watch in <a href="https://www.youtube.com/watch?v=RRkDVY97D88" class="lighter-red" title="How I'm able to take control of any Addthis.com user account!" target="_blank">YouTube</a>

 ### Disclosure: